24 Hours Hotline: +86 137-3541-1378

 Xian-Big-Wild-Goose-PagodaXian-Big-Wild-Goose-Pagoda-tour

-Day7 Xi'an - Lhasa by Flight
+Day7 Xi'an-Lhasa by Flight

-• Place&Transport: Xi'an-Lhasa by Flight
+• Place&Transport: Xi'an-Lhasa

 • Today's Activities: Flight to Lhasa